Woojeong-Lee/Woojeong-Lee.github.io/_pages/projects.md

       <button class="toggle-button" onclick="toggleDescription(this)">Show more</button>
     </h3>
     <div class="description">
-      Using naturalistic stimuli, we investigate how situational context and observer emotion shape the perception of a crowd’s ensemble emotion.
+      Using naturalistic stimuli, we investigated how situational context and observer emotion shape the perception of a crowd’s ensemble emotion.
     </div>
   </div>